Nadeem Law Office

 LMIA & work permit applications

-There are two ways employers can support the permanent residence or temporary residence (work permit) application of a prospective employee:
+Canadian employers can support the permanent residence or temporary residence (work permit) application of a prospective employee in two primary ways:

-1. Through the Labor Market Impact Assessment (LMIA) process, a program run by Employment and Social Development Canada; or
+1. Through the Labor Market Impact Assessment (LMIA) process, which is administered by Employment and Social Development Canada; or

-2. Through job offer under a Provincial Nominee Program (for example Ontario's OINP).
+2. Through a job offer under a Provincial Nominee Program (for example, Ontario's OINP).

-Both programs are entirely different in terms of employer eligibility, the application process, costs, and other necessary criteria.
-In most cases, a positive LMIA letter is a necessary requirement for a work permit application, unless the applicant qualifies for an open work permit (for example a post-graduate work permit, or PR applicants under the family class category).
-A positive LMIA letter is also used as confirmation of a job offer which Express Entry applicants can use to obtain additional 50 or 200 points in support of their PR application.
-A positive LMIA letter will be issued after Employment and Social Development Canada is satisfied that an employer has made genuine efforts to recruit a Canadian citizen or permanent resident before offering the job to a foreign national.
-A positive LMIA letter will substantially increase the applicant's Canada immigration chances by enhancing their CRS score under the Express Entry system.
+These programs differ significantly in terms of employer eligibility, application processes, costs, and other required criteria.
+In most instances, a positive LMIA letter is a prerequisite for a work permit application, unless the applicant is eligible for an open work permit (e.g., a post-graduate work permit or PR applicants under the family class category).
+A positive LMIA letter also serves as a confirmation of a job offer, enabling Express Entry applicants to gain an additional 50 or 200 points in support of their PR application.
+This letter will be issued once Employment and Social Development Canada is satisfied that the employer has made genuine efforts to recruit a Canadian citizen or permanent resident before offering the job to a foreign national.
+A positive LMIA letter significantly enhances an applicant's immigration prospects by boosting their CRS score within the Express Entry system.

-If you are a Canadian employer and need to support a worker's work permit or PR application through the LMIA process, we can provide professional assistance throughout the process.
+If you are a Canadian employer seeking to support a worker's work permit or PR application through the LMIA process, our team can offer professional assistance at each stage of the process, ensuring that you successfully navigate the complex requirements and procedures.

 CANADIAN COMPANIES & BUSINESSES:

-Today's global marketplace invariably requires Canadian companies and businesses to keep looking for new talent from overseas.
-To stay competitive in the market, businesses not only need to arrange new foreign workers quickly but to effectively retain existing foreign workers by taking care of their immigration law matters.
-New recruits and existing foreign employees constantly need support in their immigration matters.
-We offer our legal immigration support and personal attention tailored to the needs of your existing or prospective employees, such as:
+In today's global marketplace, Canadian companies and businesses must continually seek new talent from abroad to maintain a competitive edge.
+Ensuring the swift integration of new foreign workers and effectively retaining existing foreign employees necessitates attentive management of their immigration law matters.
+New recruits and current foreign employees consistently require support in navigating various immigration issues.
+We provide comprehensive legal immigration assistance and personalized attention tailored to the needs of your existing or prospective employees, including:

-• Obtaining new work permits (Labour Market Impact Assessment applications);
+1. Securing new work permits (through Labour Market Impact Assessment applications);

-• Extending existing work permits, or obtaining bridging work permits;
+2. Extending existing work permits or obtaining bridging work permits;

-• Study permits, and temporary resident visas for family members of employees;
+3. Acquiring study permits and temporary resident visas for employees' family members;

-• Obtaining permanent residence (through Express Entry, provincial nominee programs, and family sponsorships);
+4. Obtaining permanent residence (via Express Entry, provincial nominee programs, and family sponsorships);

-• Renewing PR cards, and advising on permanent resident status;
+5. Renewing PR cards and advising on permanent resident status;

-• Obtaining Canadian citizenship and advising on citizenship issues;
+6. Securing Canadian citizenship and providing guidance on citizenship matters;

-• Advising employers regarding immigration laws and obligations, compliance and audits; and
+7. Advising employers on immigration laws, obligations, compliance, and audits; and

 LMIA Process

-A positive LMIA letter will be issued to an employer after Employment and Social Development Canada is satisfied that genuine efforts have been made to recruit a Canadian citizen or permanent residence before offering the job to a foreign national.
-A positive LMIA letter will substantially increase applicant's chances of success under express entry or work permit categories.
+A positive LMIA (Labour Market Impact Assessment) letter is issued to an employer by Employment and Social Development Canada once they are convinced that the employer has made genuine efforts to recruit a Canadian citizen or permanent resident prior to offering the job to a foreign national.
+Possessing a positive LMIA letter significantly enhances an applicant's likelihood of success within the Express Entry or work permit categories, as it demonstrates that the employer has diligently explored the local labor market before seeking talent from abroad.

 book a consultation